allc/ecssweb/README.md

 # ecssweb

+> The new ecssweb repository is at https://github.com/ecss-soton/ecssweb.

-Official website repository for the University of Southampton Electronics and Computer Science Society.
+Website for the University of Southampton Electronics and Computer Science Society.